The integrated response of blue whales and krill to climate change

 Orange County Community Foundation

-We are launching a multidisciplinary research program to investigate the resilience of the world’s largest animal—the blue whale—to changing ocean conditions.
+A multidisciplinary research program to investigate the resilience of the world’s largest animal—the blue whale—to changing ocean conditions.